billgathen/scissors/README.md

 Routing is filesystem-based, which means any page within the views folder is available using its filesystem path.
 Non-HTML assets (CSS, client-side JS, images, etc) are pathed from the document root itself.
 An example structure is supplied, but do whatever works for your project.

-[HTMX](https://htmx.org) allows us to surgically-replace HTML elements without replacing the entire page.
-This means we can use (light, fast, SEO-friendly, browser-friendly) HTML/CSS for our pages, enhancing them with bits of interactivity where needed, by creating "partials" on the server that use Eta to dynamically-generate a new HTML fragment and hand it back to the browser.
-No more getting JSON from the server just to convert it immediately into the HTML you wanted in the first place!
+[Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) are browser-native components that can accomplish a wide range of tasks.
+SciSsoRs uses them to surgically-replace HTML elements without replacing the entire page.
+By avoiding non-native front-end frameworks we can rely almost entirely on HTML/CSS for our content (light, fast, SEO-friendly, browser-friendly), enhancing them with bits of interactivity where needed, utilizing "partials" on the server that use Eta to dynamically-generate an HTML fragment and hand it back to the browser.
+Why receive JSON from the server just to convert it immediately into the HTML you wanted in the first place?

 ## To run